bvdeenen/http-json-kafka/README.md

 partitioning.

-This project creates an Apache Kafka HTTP endpoint for consuming json messages and putting them into a kafka queue It is built on [the Dropwizard framework].
+This project creates an Apache Kafka HTTP endpoint for consuming json messages and putting them into a kafka queue It is built on [the Dropwizard framework](http://dropwizard.github.io/dropwizard/).

 Bart van Deenen